KR-Analytics/Data_Science_Projects/README.md

 ## Projects Overview

+### FMCG_BCS
+End-to-end FMCG sales performance and customer insights analysis using **Excel and Tableau**.
+The project covers data cleaning, pivot-based analysis, and the development of an interactive dashboard to analyze monthly sales trends, regional performance, top products, and customer segment contributions.

 ### YULU_BCS
 Exploratory analysis of bike-sharing demand and operational patterns to derive insights related to usage behavior and resource allocation.